Birdwatching

 Iguazu Falls with Great Dusky Swifts

 A visit to the Iguazú Falls is not included in the conference schedule, and first time visitors to Misiones are recommended to plan one or two days before or after the conference to visit the Falls independently.
 The falls, among the most spectacular in the world, have extensive trail networks and boardwalks.
 If exploring the trails slowly and while birding, two full days can be spent here to see it all.
 The symbol of Iguazú National Park is the Great Dusky Swift (Cypseloides senex) which breeds with thousands of individuals on cliffs behind the multiple waterfalls.
 The swifts can be seen up close perched on the cliffs at the base of the Dos Hermanos Falls on the Paseo Inferior (Lower Circuit) trail, while flocks of hundreds can be seen diving into the largest fall of Garganta de Diablo (Devil´s Throat).
 Another iconic bird at the falls is Toco Toucan (Ramphastos toco).
 The falls can be reached with a frequent, 35-minute bus connection from the bus terminal in Puerto Iguazú.
 The falls open at 8:00 in the morning; early arriving birders will find the bushes and woodlots at the park entrance parking lots worthwhile.
-The entrance fee to the Falls for international visitors is the equivalent of 20 USD on the first day, 10 USD the next day.
+The entrance fee to the Falls for international visitors is the equivalent of 35 USD on the first day.
+If you validate your ticket at the ticket windows when leaving, there is a 50% discount on your second visit the next day.

 Birdwatching elsewhere in Misiones province